openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 ~~~

 ### Start gluster-swift
-Use the following commands to start Gluster for Swift:
+Use the following commands to start gluster-swift:

-* RHEL and Fedora 19

 ~~~
 service openstack-swift-object start